parlonslondon/website/content/about.md

 help beginners with questions occasionally then great!

 In short: relax, be tolerant, and like everything else you get out of it what you put into it.

+### Online

+We don't run online meetings any more, however some members who prefer online have split to  [another Heylo group](https://app.heylo.co/g/26c3f5b7-82a7-4113-917c-3fe727438357)

 ### Notes techniques / Technical notes